A few boxes of jello, evaporated milk and water are all you need to make this colorful and delicious holiday rainbow jello salad for a crowd!

 Whoa…that’s a LOT of jello!
 Yep, you got that right.
 This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving and/or holiday events for the past 30+ years.
 This colorful, delicious salad could feed a small village, and it sure is pretty!

-I was given this recipe by a sweet woman named Mary Alice Brannon about 35 years ago, after seeing and tasting it when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).
+I was given this rainbow jello salad recipe by a sweet woman named Mary Alice Brannon about 35 years ago.
+I saw and tasted it for the first time when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).

-Remember that this makes a lot of jello (makes about 16 servings), so here’s my public service warning (ha ha): This jello salad will feed a lot of people, so unless you want this quivering tower of jello goodness looking at you for a week in your refrigerator, make sure a lot of people will be there to eat copious amounts.
+Unless you want this quivering tower of rainbow jello salad looking at you for a week in your refrigerator, make sure a lot of people will be there to help eat it.
 Don’t say I didn’t warn you!

 - 1 can evaporated milk (13 oz.)